BLCM/bl3mods/Aaron0000/Balands/README.md

 Dakka Bear - No change.

-Matched Set - Added 1.5% gun damage per point.
+Matched Set - Added 1.5% gun damage per point (it doesn't display the percentage in the same way the magazine size and heat reduction do, it's the total bonus.)

 Stoke the Embers - No change.